Things To Do

 Payment Methods

-Cash is widely used; however, some places may accept mobile money transactions.
+Cash (leone) is widely used; some places accept mobile money or card payments in larger venues.

 Best Time to Visit